uvraj/Prismatica/README.md

 - C++ STL
 - STB for image writes (included in /external/)
 - GLM for mathematics (included in /external/)
-- [paho.mqtt.cpp](https://github.com/eclipse/paho.mqtt.cpp) when using Benchmark Mode
+- [paho.mqtt.cpp](https://github.com/eclipse/paho.mqtt.cpp) when using Benchmark Mode (see next section)

 ### Benchmark Mode